-Plants with increased ploidy levels are sometimes apparent by their distinct morphology.
+Plants with increased ploidy levels are often apparent by their distinct morphology.
 Increasing ploidy often results in increased cell size that in turn results in thicker, broader leaves and larger flowers and fruit.
 Shoots are often thicker and can have shortened internodes and wider crotch angles.
-Plants with high ploidy levels (e.g., octaploids) can have distorted growth and reduced growth rates.
-When screening large numbers of plants, these visual characteristics are sometimes helpful for identifying putative polyploids.
-Other effective, but more time-consuming, measures that indicate polyploidy include larger pollen size, greater number of chloroplasts per guard cell (Solov'eva, 1990), and larger guard cells and stomates.
-Flow cytometry is a very useful tool for measuring DNA content which can be correlated with ploidy level for a given crop (Sharma and Sharma, 1999).
-Traditional cytology is often necessary to determine chromosomes number and ploidy level.
-Techniques include measurements on young leaves, root tips, and anthers (Ruzin, 1999).
+Plants with high ploidy levels (e.g. octaploids) can have distorted growth and reduced growth rates.
+When screening large numbers of plants, these visual characteristics are often helpful for identifying putative polyploids.
+Other effective, but more time consuming, measures that indicate polyploidy include larger pollen size, greater number of chloroplasts per guard cell (Solov'eva, 1990), and larger guard cells and stomates.
+Flow cytometry has also been used as a method for measuring DNA content which can be correlated with ploidy level for a given crop (Sharma and Sharma, 1999).

-When testing and breeding polyploids, it is important to recognize that induced polyploids can sometimes be cytochimeras where the ploidy level varies in different types of tissue.
+Ultimately, however, it is necessary to count the chromosomes to definitively document the ploidy level.
+Techniques include measurements on young leaves, root tips and anthers (Ruzin, 1999).
+When doing so, it should be recognized that induced polyploids can sometimes be cytochimeras where the ploidy level varies in different types of tissue.
 Meristems are typically divided into three histogenic layers L-1, L-2, and L-3.
 Mutations and doubling agents may result in increased ploidy levels in one, two, or all three layers.
-For information on reproductive behavior, it is important to measure the ploidy level of L-2, or cortical layer, which is reflected in pollen size and chromosome counts from reproductive tissue (e.g., anthers).
+For information on reproductive behavior, it is important to measure the ploidy level of L-2, or cortical layer, which is reflected in pollen size and chromosome counts from reproductive tissue (e.g. anthers).
 Root tips would reflect the L-3 layer while the guard cells would reflect the L-1 layer.